 Frozen elderberries can be used later in baked goods or turned into medicine the same way they would be used fresh.
 I lay my berries out on a cookie sheet in a single layer, freeze, then transfer the loose berries to a jar or freezer bag.

 I still have juice frozen from last year’s harvest, so this year, I froze them whole.
-I plan on infusing some in honey and the combining with some tinctures when they are done brewing, to make a cough syrup.
+I plan on infusing some in honey and then combining with some tinctures when they are done brewing to make a cough syrup.

 Ways to Use Elderberry